How to arrange a consultation?

 Revision arthroplasty/ replacement

 Replacement surgery of the hip and knee joint are hugely successful and may last well more than 30 years.
 However, if and when they fail, redo surgery can be undertaken (revision arthroplasty).
 Revision may also be necessary if the implant of bone breaks.
 This involves replacing parts or all of the joint replacement.
+Mr Konan has a special interest in revision surgery and undertakes a high number of these procedures successfully.

 Complications are rare but not unusual following surgery.
 There are solutions for all complications but it is important that these are well understood before even they happen.
 Following surgery general complications are that related to the aesthetic or pain medications.
 The Anesthetist will go through this in detail depending on your other medical ailments and type of surgery.